 If I hadn’t faced the biggest disappointment of my life (at the time) as a 16-year-old, I truly don’t believe I would have been as involved in sports.
 And I certainly wouldn’t have made a career out of it.

 Now, 30 years later, I see it.
 Cheerleading was never for me.
-While I had the skills and the school spirit, what I was best at was playing sports not cheering for them.
-And playing led me to college, my career, an abiding love for sports, and being an athlete.
+While I had the skills and the school spirit, what I was best at was playing sports.
+And letting others cheer for me.
+Playing led me to college, my career, an abiding love for sports, and being an athlete.

 Failing at something you really really really want sucks.
 It’s OK to wallow in the pain.
 Feel it.
 Get mad about it.
 Cry.
 Yell.
 Get it out.
 Then get past it.
 The biggest failure is when you let disappointment keep you from moving on to better things.